A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On Monday, May 11, 2026, Arcadia Mayor Eileen Wang resigned the same day prosecutors announced the charge and unsealed her plea agreement; she appeared in federal court in downtown Los Angeles and is expected to formally plead guilty in the coming weeks (Eileen Wang).
+• On Monday, May 11, 2026, Arcadia Mayor Eileen Wang resigned the same day prosecutors announced the charge, unsealed her plea agreement, and she appeared in federal court in downtown Los Angeles that day (Eileen Wang).

-• Prosecutors say Wang operated a purported news site, the U.S. News Center, beginning in late 2020 and continuing until at least the end of 2022 to circulate pro-China content under the direction of Chinese officials (U.S. News Center).
+• The plea agreement says Wang operated the U.S. News Center website from late 2020 through at least the end of 2022 to circulate pro‑China content under the direction of Chinese officials (U.S. News Center).

-• The filings detail that Wang coordinated the propaganda effort with Southern California resident Yaoning “Mike” Sun — a Chinese national who was treasurer of her campaign; Sun was sentenced in February 2026 to four years in prison for his role (Yaoning "Mike" Sun).
+• Prosecutors allege Wang coordinated the propaganda effort with Southern California resident Yaoning “Mike” Sun — her then‑fiancé and campaign treasurer — who was sentenced in February 2026 to four years in prison for his role (Yaoning "Mike" Sun).

-• The plea describes an encrypted message directing Wang to publish an essay asserting there is no genocide or forced labor in Xinjiang and to label contrary reports as efforts to defame China and damage Xinjiang’s stability (an essay asserting there is no genocide or forced labor in Xinjiang).
+• The court filing includes an example of directed content: an encrypted message ordering Wang to publish an essay asserting there is no genocide or forced labor in Xinjiang and accusing critics of defaming China (an encrypted message).

-• Arcadia City Manager Dominic Lazzaretto said in a news release that no Arcadia city finances or staff were involved and that the conduct at issue ceased after Wang was sworn into office in December 2022 (City manager Dominic Lazzaretto).
+• Arcadia city manager Dominic Lazzaretto said no Arcadia city finances or staff were involved and that the conduct at issue ceased after Wang was sworn in as mayor in December 2022 (Dominic Lazzaretto).

-• Wang’s lawyers, Jason Liang and Brian Sun, issued a statement saying she “recognizes the seriousness of the charge,” accepts responsibility for “past personal mistakes,” apologized, and affirmed her continued love and devotion for the Arcadia community (Wang's attorneys Jason Liang and Brian Sun).
+• Wang's lawyers, Jason Liang and Brian Sun, said she “recognizes the seriousness of the charge,” accepts responsibility for “past personal mistakes,” apologized, and maintains her “love and devotion for the Arcadia community” (Jason Liang and Brian Sun).

 Follow how coverage of this story developed over time